 A strong board evaluation is at the heart of all our customized board trainings.
 Through the evaluation, we identify specific growth and developmental areas for your board and lead a half- or full-day retreat.
 This retreat not only trains the full board but also includes activities that help the board plan for continued work in this area.

 Off-The-Shelf Board Training

 Our off-the-shelf board trainings are ideal for nonprofit boards that have already identified areas of growth and want to minimize cost.
 Without any significant customization, these trainings can help make your nonprofit board more effective:

-- Solicitor training: supporting your organization’s annual campaign, major donor campaigns and special events [two-hour training]
+- Solicitor training: Supporting your organization’s annual campaign, major donor campaign and special events [two-hour training]

 How much will training for my nonprofit board cost?

 We are often asked how much Successful Nonprofits™ charges for consultant-led board development training, and we are always open source about our fee structure.
 For off-the-shelf trainings, two-hour sessions cost $1,250 and four-hour trainings cost $2,000.